-Ana Palmero

-Research Ethics Advisor

-Directorate of Research for Health

-National Ministry of Health, Argentina
+Research Ethics Advisor Directorate of Research for Health National Ministry of Health, Argentina involving human participants, from a Human Rights perspective.

 Dr. Ana Palmero holds a J.D. degree from the University of Buenos Aires, Argentina, and was trained in Bioethics at the Latin American Faculty of Social Sciences (FLACSO).
-She is a lawyer who has over 10 years' experience providing advice on governance, regulatory and ethical issues in research involving human participants, from a Human Rights perspective.
+She is a lawyer who has over 10 years' experience providing advice on governance, regulatory and ethical issues in research